What is a 22 Creedmoor

 Regardless of who the actual pioneer was, the caliber was created, and with it, possibly the all-time best 22 caliber rifle cartridge ever.
 We would even recommend it above 6mm competition calibers in precision shooting matches under 800 yards other than PRS matches with their 3,200 fps limit.

 What the 22 Creedmoor has succeeded in doing though, is dethrone the venerable 22-250 as the king of varmint and coyote calibers, offering more speed, and the ability to shoot heavier and longer bullets with better ballistic coefficients.
+The 22 Creedmoor ballistics, beating out those of the .22-250 and many other fast .224 caliber cartridges, are what is drawing more people towards this cartridge lately.

 There are not yet 22 Creedmoor SAAMI specifications, however with the popularity of the cartridge and how it’s use has become widespread, we should soon see SAAMI release drawings a specifications for it.
 Peterson Cartridge has released their own drawings for the cartridge.
 There are SAAMI specification available for the 22 Creedmoor parent case, the 6mm Creedmoor, and in turn also the 6mm Creedmoor parent case, the 6.5mm Creedmoor.

 Initially to create brass for 22 Creedmoor cartridges, one would simply neck down high quality 6mm Creedmoor brass with a good full length sizing die and enough case lube, or by fire forming 22-250 brass.
 Thankfully though, there are many companies now including Hornady, Peterson, Alpha Munitions and a few more, making 22 Creedmoor brass cases.
+There is also 22 Creedmoor SRP brass available offering small rifle primer holes for shooters preferring small rifle primers.
+The 22 Creedmoor trim length for cases is 1.910″.

 In the recent few years, it feels like a new rifle cartridge is coming out almost monthly.
 Why is this?
 With the exponential advancement in technology and growth of information it is only natural the shooting industry is using this information and technology to unlock more cartridge and bullet performance.